StratusLab/stratuslab.github.com/_posts/2013-05-15-review-cloud-installation-tutorial.md

 This tutorial demonstrates how to install manually a StratusLab cloud infrastructure using the StratusLab system administrator command line utilities.
-Two physical machines are needed to install a minimal StratusLab cloud.
-Additional machines may be necessary if access to the internet is not possible from the machines where the cloud software is installed.
+A minimal StratusLab cloud consists of two physical machines, although additional machines may be necessary if the internet cannot be accessed.

 Installation Overview
 ---------------------

-StratusLab provides a simple command line client to perform installation, configuration and startup of StratusLab Cloud services and components.
+The StratusLab distribution provides a simple command line client to install, configure and start the StratusLab Cloud services and components.

-Default deployment assumes two types of machines:
+The default deployment has two types of machines:

-1. **Front-End** - cloud management server
+1. **Front-End** - machine for VM management and storage services
-2. **Node** - host on which the virtual machines will be instantiated
+2. **Node** - machine that hosts virtual machines

-By default the compute (OpenNebula) and disks management (Persistent Disk (PDisk)) services will be deployed on the Front-End.
-A set of packages will be installed on the Node(s) and then, the Node(s) will be configured and added to the manager of the compute resources on Front-End.
-By default [KVM][linux-kvm] is used the Node(s).
+A quick overview of the procedure is:

+1. Define all of the StratusLab service parameters.
+2. Install and configure the Front End, containing the VM management service (OpenNebula) and the storage management (Persistent Disk) service.
+3. Install and configure the Node(s) via SSH from the Front End.
+By default [KVM][linux-kvm] is used for the hypervisor on the Node(s).
+4. Validate the installation by starting a virtual machine.

 Prerequisites
 -------------